merriammassey/aws-blog/README.md

 ## Description

 The purpose of this project was to configure and use a Linux server to deploy a simple app to an AWS Elastic Compute Cloud (EC2) instance.
-Static assets are stored and retreived using Amazon Simple Stroage Service (S3), and the app is connected to a DynamoDB database.
+Static assets are stored and retrieved using Amazon Simple Storage Service (S3), and the app is connected to a DynamoDB database.

 [Visit the deployed app.](http://18.216.144.66/)